Child Custody in Iowa (2026)

 • Joint Legal Custody — Both parents share authority over major decisions affecting the child.
 Iowa courts frequently award joint legal custody, as it encourages both parents to remain actively involved in decision-making.

 • Primary Physical Care — The child resides primarily with one parent, and the other parent receives visitation (also referred to as “care and visitation” time).
-This is the most common physical care arrangement.
+This is the most common physical care arrangement in Iowa.

 • Joint Physical Care — The child resides with each parent for approximately equal amounts of time.
-The Iowa Supreme Court has established in case law (In re Marriage of Hansen, 2003) that joint physical care requires a high degree of parental cooperation.
+The Iowa Supreme Court established in In re Marriage of Hansen (2003) that joint physical care requires a high degree of parental cooperation and is not appropriate in every case.

 • Liberal Visitation — Generous visitation schedules may be established for the noncustodial parent to maintain a meaningful relationship with the child.